autopticio/catalog/README.md

 --data '{"vars": "'$(cat $1 | base64 )'", "pql": "'$(cat $3 | base64 )'"}' $2
 ```

-Substitute the URL in the example with the endpoint URL you received and run the script as follows: `sh run.sh env_cw.json https://autoptic.io/pql/ep/007/run simple.pql`
+Substitute the URL in the example with the endpoint URL you received and run the script as follows: `sh run env.json https://autoptic.io/pql/ep/007/run simple.pql`

 Here the response you would expect in a json format: [Sample results](./examples/sample_result.json)

+#### 4. Install the vscode Autoptic extension

 ## Autoptic Architecture
 PQL programs are edited locally and posted through a secure API endpoint to the Autoptic PQL runtime where code is executed.
-The runtime will get timeseries data from the remote sources configured in the program and return the computed results to the requesting client.
+The runtime will get timeseries data from the remote sources configured in the program and return the computed results in html or json to the requesting client.
 ![alt text](https://www.autoptic.io/assets/img/architecture_logical.png)

 ## PQL Program Structure